airbrake/node-airbrake/Readme.md

 ## Contribute

-Besides bug fixes, we're happy to accept patches for:

-* Automatically parsing `repo` and `rev` from the local git repository when calling `airbrake.trackDeployment()`.
-This can be done via `exec()`, but must not be done when specifying `repo` / `rev` by hand, or if they are set to `false`.

-If you have other feature ideas, please open an issue first, so we can discuss it.
+If you have feature ideas, please open an issue first, so we can discuss it.

 ## Contributors